Can supervise: YES

 in Sydney are presented.

-Perera, K, Ranasinghe, R & Dissanayake, G 2017, 'A Neural Network Based Place Recognition Technique for a Crowded Indoor Environment', The 13th IEEE conference on industrial electronics and applications, IEEE, Siem Reap, Cambodia, pp. 1937-1942.View/Download from: UTS OPUS or Publisher's site
+Perera, K, Ranasinghe, R & Dissanayake, G 2017, 'A Neural Network Based Place Recognition Technique for a Crowded Indoor Environment', The 13th IEEE conference on industrial electronics and applications, IEEE, Siem Reap, Cambodia, pp. 1937-1942.View/Download from: Publisher's site

 Place recognition in a crowded and cluttered environment is a challenging task due to its dynamic characteristics such as moving obstacles, varying lighting conditions and occlusions.
 This work presents a robust place recognition technique that could be applied into a similar environment, by combining well known Bag of Words technique with a feedforward neural network.
 The feedforward neural network we use have three layers with a single hidden layer and it relies on rectifier and softmax activation functions.
 We employ cross entropy function to model the cost of our neural network and utilize Adam algorithm for minimizing this cost at the training phase.
 The output layer with softmax activation in the neural network, produces a vector of probabilities which represent the likelihood of test image being captured from a given region.
 These values are further improved by incorporating a transition matrix which is based on the building layout.
 We have evaluated our neural network based place recognition technique with data collected from a crowded indoor shopping mall and promising results have been observed by this approach.
 We also have analyzed the behavior of neural network for changes in hyper-parameters and presented the results.

-Ranasinghe, R, Dissanayake, G, Furukawa, T, Arukgoda, J & Dantanarayana, L 2017, 'Environment Representation for Mobile Robot Localisation (Invited Paper)', 2017 IEEE International Conference on Industrial and Information Systems (ICIIS), IEEE International Conference on Industrial and Information Systems, IEEE, Peradeniya, Sri Lanka, pp. 296-301.View/Download from: UTS OPUS or Publisher's site
+Ranasinghe, R, Dissanayake, G, Furukawa, T, Arukgoda, J & Dantanarayana, L 2017, 'Environment Representation for Mobile Robot Localisation (Invited Paper)', 2017 IEEE International Conference on Industrial and Information Systems (ICIIS), IEEE International Conference on Industrial and Information Systems, IEEE, Peradeniya, Sri Lanka, pp. 296-301.View/Download from: Publisher's site

 An adequate representation of the environment is an essential component of a mobile robot navigation system.
 This paper reviews the techniques reported in the literature for capturing the geometry of the space surrounding a mobile robot.
 In particular, the use of distance functions that combine some of the advantages of feature based and occupancy grid based representations for mobile robot localisation is described in detail.
 The effectiveness of various distance function based representations is demonstrated using a number of practical examples for localising ground and air vehicles.